jamesbrond/todoist-template/docs/README.md

 The aim of this project is to facilitate the creation of tasks on the Todoist platform thanks to simple templates.

-A template is nothing more than a file written in YAML whose structure reflects the hierarchy Project - Session (optional) - Task.
+A template is nothing more than a file written in YAML or JSON whose structure reflects the hierarchy Project - Session (optional) - Task.
 Projects, sessions and labels are automatically created if they do not already exist on your Todoist.

 Todoist templates always create a new project, while the big difference here is that with todoist-template you can add tasks to existing projects or to the Inbox.